babel/babel/packages/babel-plugin-transform-modules-commonjs/README.md

 `boolean`, defaults to `false`.

-As per the spec, `import` and `export` are only allowed to be used at the top level.
-When in loose mode these are allowed to be used anywhere.

-And by default, when using exports with babel a non-enumerable `__esModule` property is exported.
+By default, when using exports with babel a non-enumerable `__esModule` property is exported.

 ```javascript